 Caroline Cunningham '18

 "I volunteered at hospitals almost every year of high school and I loved it.
 I worked in different departments to see different aspects—sometimes I was with patients on a regular floor or with mothers and their babies post-delivery.
 I did things like OR distribution so I was behind the scenes and saw how they clean the tools and set them up for surgeries.
 It was great exposure and I just really felt a calling to it.
 I love the College of Nursing because once you’re in the program, you can finally take a deep breath—you’re in and you really get to meet the faculty.
 They’re very successful so you’re inspired by their experiences and stories.
-They’re also encouraging; you know that it will be difficult three years ahead, but they’re going to help you get through it as much as they can.”
+They’re also encouraging; you know that it will be a difficult three years ahead, but they’re going to help you get through it as much as they can.”

 Alli Overfield '18